skraatz/login_bar/README.md

-simple toolbar, providing a clock widget as well as reboot and shutdown buttons, intended to be used with xdm/xenodm
+simple toolbar, implemented in QT5, providing a clock widget as well as reboot and shutdown buttons, intended to be used with xdm/xenodm

 ![alt text](https://raw.githubusercontent.com/skraatz/login_bar/master/screenshot.png)